 Information about side effects

-If the trial is investigating a very new treatment, the research team may not know much about the side effects yet.
+If the trial is looking at a very new treatment, the research team may not know much about the side effects yet.
 But you should be told everything they do know that is relevant.

 If you want to leave a trial

 Remember that you can withdraw from a trial at any time, without giving a reason.
-You will then be entitled to the standard treatment for your type and stage of cancer.
+This will not affect your ongoing care or treatment in any way.
+You will go on to have the standard treatment for your type and stage of cancer.